-Under the Old 338 Regulations, in a section 338(h)(10) stock sale if the specific allocation of an increase or decrease in consideration resulted from a contingency directly related to a particular intangible asset (such as a patent, secret process, or copyright), the adjustment could be specifically allocated to the basis of that intangible, up to its fair market value (re-determined at the time the increase or decrease is taken into account).
+Under the original section 338 regulations, in a section 338(h)(10) stock sale if the specific allocation of an increase or decrease in consideration resulted from a contingency directly related to a particular intangible asset (such as a patent, secret process, or copyright), the adjustment could be specifically allocated to the basis of that intangible, up to its fair market value (redetermined at the time the increase or decrease is taken into account).
 Old Reg. §§ 1.338(b)-3T(g) and 1.1060-1T(f)(4).
-The Current 338 Regulations eliminate this feature as a simplification measure.
+The current regulations eliminate this feature as a simplification measure.
 64 Fed.
 Reg.
 43,461, at 43,470 (Aug.
 10, 1999), discussed in part II.C.2.d., below.